Anterior Cruciate Ligament (ACL) Injuries

 - swelling in the knee joint within 24 hours of the tear

-Many people report hearing a "pop" sound when the ligament tears.
+Many people report hearing a "pop" sound when the injury happens.
+This is the sound of the shinbone popping out and back into place when the ligament tears.
 Others also report the knee feeling looser than it was before.
 Sometimes, though, people with ACL injuries don't notice anything different.
 It all depends on how severe the injury is.

 If you injure your knee — whether out on the field or at home — stop all activity to prevent further injury.
 See a doctor as soon as possible.
 In the meantime, keep your knee iced and elevated to reduce swelling.
-Don't put weight on your knee.
+If it feels painful, don’t put weight on your knee.

 How Do Doctors Diagnose an ACL Injury?

 A doctor will examine the knee and probably do imaging tests to see how it might be injured and, if so, how badly.

 These tests can help diagnose an ACL injury: